samdoran/ansible-role-gitlab/README.md

 There are now far to many variable to describe each individually.
 I recommend looking through `defaults/main.yml` to see all available options and some useful links for further information.

 Here are the variables you will most likely need to set.

-Version of GitLab to install.
-Also used to determine if an update is needed.

-    gitlab_version: 7.8.2_omnibus.1-1

 Passed to `find -time +[n]` in cron job that deletes GitLab backups